niktion9/cse15l-lab-reports/LabReport3.md

 5
 nikitha@Nikithas-MacBook-Pro technical %
 ```
-Explanation: I passed to the arguments "President" and "government/About_LSC/conference_highlights.txt" as the pattern to find and the location to find it in.
+Explanation: I used ```grep -c ``` passed to the arguments "President" and "government/About_LSC/conference_highlights.txt" as the pattern to find and the location to find it in.
+This return 5, showing that "President" was mentioned five times.
+This important because since the text file is about a highlights of a conference, I can figure out how many times a leader or important candidate's name is mentioned, rather than